Smile-Formations/React/README.md

 # Smile Radio

-Welcome to Smile Radio project
+Welcome to Smile Radio project version 2

-We'll learn how to create a simple Multiple pages React App.
-Fetch data from Deezer API
+Here the code of the second version from the Smile Radio project.